Ultracoherent superconducting cavity-based multiqudit platform with error-resilient control: Cavity Characterization and System Design

 \section{Cavity Characterization and System Design}

 We designed a two-mode superconducting cavity based on the multi-cell TESLA geometry \cite{Aune2000, Reineri2023}, consisting of two elliptically shaped cells connected by a circular aperture referred to as the iris, as shown in Fig.~\ref{fig1}(a).
-The cavity supports two normal modes, named ``Alice" and ``Bob", which arise from the hybridization of the nearly degenerate bare TM$_{010}$ modes, resulting in symmetric and antisymmetric electric field profiles, respectively (Fig.~\ref{fig1}(b)).
-The radius of the iris controls the coupling strength and consequently the frequency detuning between the modes.
-The Alice and Bob modes are designed to have frequencies of 5.779\,GHz and 6.872\,GHz, respectively, allowing for the integration of a transmon qubit that couples to both modes simultaneously.
+The nearly degenerate TM$_{010}$ modes of each cell hybridize into symmetric (“Alice”) and antisymmetric (“Bob”) normal modes with similar electric field density at the transmon tunnel, enabling near-equal coupling.
+The Alice and Bob modes are designed to have frequencies of 5.779\,GHz and 6.872\,GHz, respectively.
+This frequency separation helps minimize crosstalk during control operations between the cavity modes, while also providing flexibility in placing the transmon frequency, which can vary due to fabrication inaccuracies.
 Cylindrical waveguide pipes with sufficiently high cut-off frequencies (35\,GHz) are attached on either side of the cavity; one of these houses the transmon.
-Additionally, each pipe includes two ports for microwave drive lines to control various components.
+Additionally, each pipe includes two ports for microwave drive lines to control transmon, readout and cavity modes.

-We manufactured this cavity from high-purity niobium, using e-beam welding to eliminate seam loss.
-State-of-the-art surface treatments, such as chemical etching and heat treatments, were applied to remove damaged surface layers and contaminants.
-These steps enable high quality factors for the cavity modes at milli-Kelvin in the low-photon regime~\cite{Romanenko2020, Rosenblum2023mushroom, Oriani2024Nb_coax, Roy2024Qudit}, providing an excellent platform for quantum computing applications.
+The cavity is fabricated from high-purity niobium using e-beam welding to eliminate seam loss, followed by chemical and heat treatments to remove surface damage and contaminants.
+The optimized surface quality and the intrinsic bulk property of high-purity niobium enable high quality factors for the cavity modes in the milli-Kelvin and low-photon-number regime~\cite{Romanenko2020, Paul2021, Rosenblum2023mushroom, Roy2024Qudit, Oriani2024Nb_coax}, providing an excellent platform for quantum computing applications.